mikbe/hashmodel/README.markdown

     puts hash_model.raw_data
     >> {:switch => "-x", :parameter => {:type => String, :required => true}, :description => "Xish stuff"}

-    # You can also call the unflatten method on an instance or the class itself and send it a record.
+    # You can call the unflatten methods on an instance or the class itself and send it a record.
 (It won't mess with the existing data.)
     deep_hash =  {
       :parameter__type=>String,
       :switch__deep1__deep3 => "deepTwo",